sankar-mukherjee/Expressive-Speech-Synthesis-Research/TransformerTTS/README.md

     mine_no_of_nets: 3

+Different system configuration can be done with

+    system_type:
+        'speaker_style_text'        text, style and speaker
+        'speaker_text'              text and speaker
-Only encode style and text not use speaker embeddings.
+        'style_text'                style and speaker

-    use_speaker_style_tts: False
+        'text'                      only text

 Use pretrain model.